 If you uncheck the box, any journal message containing unrecognized users is dropped silently.
-As a result, you can’t see which users’ messages aren’t being archived, so if there are users who aren’t registered for Vault but should be, you have no way to identify them.
+As a result, you can’t see which users’ messages aren’t being retained, so if there are users who aren’t licensed for Vault but should be, you have no way to identify them.

-To help avoid these issues, we recommend that you try to ensure that all relevant users are registered for Vault.
+To help avoid these issues, we recommend that you try to ensure that all relevant users are licensed for Vault.

 (Optional) Click Add and enter the IP address ranges of your Exchange servers to only accept journal messages from these IP ranges.
 Journal messages not sent from an IP within the specified ranges are rejected.
 After entering the IP ranges, click Save.

 Note: Include your journal IP ranges in the inbound mail gateway if these IP ranges are not hosted IP ranges shared among multiple customers.
 Learn about adding an inbound mail gateway entry.